SUV driver hits crowd at Texas bus stop near border; 7 dead

 “In the last two months, we’ve been getting 250 to 380 a day,” Maldonado said.

-While the shelter offers migrants transportation during the week, they are also free to use the city’s public transportation.
+While the shelter offers migrants transportation during the week, they also use the city’s public transportation.

-“Some of them were on the way to the bus station, because they were on their way to their destination,” the director said.
+U.S. Rep. Vicente González said Sunday that local officials are in communication with the federal government about the crash.

+“We are all extremely sad and heart broken to have such a tragedy in our neighborhood,” he said.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.